OR Transportation Infrastructure Bank

 |Eligible borrowers include cities, counties, transit districts, port authorities, other special service districts, tribal governments, state agencies, and private for-profit and not-for-profit entities. |

 - Highway projects such as roads, signals, intersection improvements, and bridges.

 - Transit capital projects such as buses, equipment, and maintenance or passenger facilities.

 - Bikeway or pedestrian access projects on highway right-of-way.

 OTIB loans may be used to cover up to 100% of the costs of a transportation project.
 Eligible project costs include preliminary engineering, environmental studies, acquisition of right-of-way, equipment, construction including project management and engineering, inspections, financing costs and contingencies.
-Expenditures made prior to loan closing may not be eligible for reimbursement.

 |Financial Assistance Available|